InPK: Infusing Prior Knowledge into Prompt for Vision-Language Models: Experiments

-\textbf{Analysis of model components.} We conduct a comprehensive analysis of the key components of InPK, as illustrated in \cref{tab:ablation}.
-In this analysis, \textit{Know.} represents the input attribute words, \textit{Attn.} refers to the attribute-aware attention, and \textit{Proj.} represents the learnable projection layer from text prompt to visual prompt.
+To further verify the contributions of both prior knowledge and attribute-aware attention to model performance, we conduct a comprehensive analysis of the key components in the text branch, as illustrated in Table \ref{tab:ablation}.
+In this analysis, the learnable projection layer from text prompts to visual prompts is consistently retained.
+In this analysis, \textit{Know.} represents the input attribute words, \textit{Attn.} refers to the attribute-aware attention.
 In the text branch, when only class-specific prior knowledge is applied, the model exhibits improvement with an average gain from 79.03\% to 80.69\% due to the additional supervision provided by the rich attribute information.
 On the other hand, when only attribute-aware attention is used, the model strikes a better balance between base and novel classes with an average improvement of 0.92\%.
 When both components (\textit{Know.} and \textit{Attn.}) are incorporated together, the model achieves substantial gains across both base and new classes (83.70\% \textit{vs} 85.17\%, 74.86\% \textit{vs} 78.79\%).
-In the visual branch, incorporating the projection layer improves the HM accuracy by 1.05\% compared to the setup without the projection layer.
-This gain is primarily due to the projection layer's ability to enhance consistency between the image and text semantics, further optimizing cross-modal alignment.
+These results demonstrate that model performance is not solely influenced by prior knowledge itself but also by the manner in which the prior knowledge is processed.
+Specifically, the combination of prior knowledge with learnable tokens through the attribute-aware attention mechanism plays a crucial role in enhancing the model's performance.

-\textbf{Effectiveness of prior knowledge infusion.} To further assess the impact of prior knowledge infusion (pki) into learnable tokens, we apply pki only before the first encoder layer in method CoOp~\cite{zhou2022learning}, KgCoOp~\cite{yao2023visual}, and PromptSRC~\cite{khattak2023self}.
-As shown in \cref{tab:robust initialization}, all three methods exhibit significant improvement, confirming the effectiveness of pki.
+\textbf{Effectiveness of prior knowledge infusion.} To further assess the impact of prior knowledge infusion (pkin) into learnable tokens, we apply pkin only before the first encoder layer in method CoOp~\cite{zhou2022learning}, KgCoOp~\cite{yao2023visual}, and PromptSRC~\cite{khattak2023self}.
+As shown in Table \ref{tab:robust initialization}, all three methods exhibit significant improvement, confirming the effectiveness of pkin.